Frequently Asked Questions

 No, fee-based means a fee is charged in addition to collecting sales or brokerage commissions and other forms of compensation.

 Yes, we prefer to invest in individual stocks and bonds when the accounts are large enough to achieve acceptable diversification and transactions costs.
 We want as few people and layers of cost between our clients and their money as possible.
 We have found that it helps our clients become better investors to see the dividends and interest payments deposited into their accounts directly from the companies in which they are invested.
-This reinforces our objective of keeping a priority focus on investing for cash flow to help our clients meet their income needs.
+This reinforces our objective of keeping a priority focus on investing for cash flow to meet income needs.

 There is no difference.
 The firm’s legal name is ICW Investment Advisors LLC.
 Intelligent Capitalworks is a tradename.
 The names are interchangeable.